 Source: Research data.

-According to Brito (2010) the most usual way to analyze the drilling performance is based on the direct comparison between the current performance and a historical pattern obtained from the holes already drilled.
+According to Brito (2010), the most usual way to analyze the drilling performance is based on the direct comparison between the current performance and a historical pattern obtained from the holes already drilled.
 This type of analysis is often limited to comparing only the perforation rate parameter.
-In practice, the aim is to maximize ROP, which can lead to variations and errors due to the subjectivity of this methodology used.
+In practice, the aim is to maximize ROP, which can lead to variations and errors due to the subjectivity of this methodology .

 Authors such as Teale (1964) proposed more objective and assertive methodologies to analyze the performance of the drilling process.
-Teale introduced the concept of minimum specific energy and the idea of maximum efficiency when the energy employed by the drill string approaches the strength value of the drilled rock, in other words, maximum drilling efficiency is obtained when the energy in the drill bit is equal. the minimum energy needed to break up the rock.
+Teale introduced the concept of minimum specific energy and the idea of maximum efficiency when the energy employed by the drill string approaches the strength value of the drilled rock, in other words, the maximum drilling efficiency is obtained when the energy in the drill bit is equal.
+The minimum energy needed to break up the rock.

 It is a concept that is still under development, as other authors have worked to minimize the variations resulting from the confinement of rocks and operational uncertainties, in order to optimize the drilling process through the safe knowledge of this variable.

-It was decided to carry out an analysis of drilling from the perspective of the rational use of energies, through a narrative based on the use of the minimum energy necessary to fragment the rock, that is, the minimum specific energy.
+It was decided to carry out an analysis of drilling from the perspective of the rational use of energy, through a narrative based on the use of the minimum energy necessary to fragment the rock, that is, the minimum specific energy.
 The data obtained in the research indicate that in steriles, automated drilling achieved an energy efficiency of 25.6% in relation to manual drilling.

 In ores, there was an expense of about 7.8% more in the automated process compared to the manual process.
-Overall, automation achieved a 22.3% efficiency gain in terms of minimum specific energy used.
+Overall, the automation achieved a 22.3% efficiency gain in terms of minimum specific energy used.
 Table 11 presents the values obtained for the minimum specific energy during drilling.

 Table 11 – Minimum Specific Energy (MSE) Automatic Drilling versus Manual Drilling.